Beach or Mountains? 7 Stunning Destinations that Deliver the Best of Both Worlds

-Also known as the “Garden Isle” the Hawaiian island of Kauai is a true tropical paradise with dramatic cliffs, lush rainforests and miles of golden beaches.
+Also known as the “Garden Isle,” the Hawaiian island of Kauai is a true tropical paradise with dramatic cliffs, lush rainforests and miles of golden beaches.
 As tempting as it might be to lounge about and just soak up all that beauty (which you definitely should do), renting a car to explore more of Kauai’s inviting coastal towns, secret beaches and iconic waterfalls is a must.
-It only takes about three hours to get from one end of the North Shore (Haena) to the West Side (Polihale), a scenic drive that takes you to one of the islands most lengthy stretches of creamy white sand.
-Travellers who are looking for a sincerely spectacular sight should definitely visit Koke’e State Park, a tumble of Jurassic scenery with emerald foliage and coral-coloured cliffs.
+It takes about three hours to get from one end of the North Shore (Haena) to the West Side (Polihale), a scenic drive that takes you to one of the island's most lengthy stretches of creamy white sand.
+Travelers who are looking for a spectacular sight should definitely visit Koke’e State Park, a tumble of Jurassic scenery with emerald foliage and coral-colored cliffs.
 Hike one of the seven trails or take the road up to the Kalalau Lookout for glorious, unparalleled views of the coast.

 Where to stay: If dining under the stars, serenaded by the sound of the waves crashing on the shore sounds like the perfect escape, then the oceanfront Kauai Shores Hotel in Kappa might be the place for you.
 To spice up all of the tranquility and relaxation with a little adventure, consider booking a helicopter tour for a high-altitude perspective of the islands’ magnificent volcanic landscapes.